Correa95/My-Learning_Notes/Machine-Learning-Notes/Capacity&Earlystop.md

 # Adding Early Stopping

 In Keras, we include early stopping in our training through a callback.
 A callback is just a function you want run every so often while the network trains.
 The early stopping callback will run after every epoch.
 (Keras has a variety of useful callbacks pre-defined, but you can define your own, too.)

+# Early Stop Sample Code

+from tensorflow.keras.callbacks import EarlyStopping early_stopping = EarlyStopping(
+min_delta=0.001, # minimium amount of change to count as an improvement patience=20, # how many epochs to wait before stopping restore_best_weights=True,
+)
+These parameters say: "If there hasn't been at least an improvement of 0.001 in the validation loss over the previous 20 epochs, then stop the training and keep the best model you found."
+It can sometimes be hard to tell if the validation loss is rising due to overfitting or just due to random batch variation.
+The parameters allow us to set some allowances around when to stop.